MRKNIGHT-NIDU/MRKNIGHT-NIDU/README.md

 bash
 Copy code
-python script.py -d https://example.com -o results.txt
+python3 NiduStatusInspector.py -d https://example.com -o results.txt
 This command extracts URLs from https://example.com, checks their statuses, and saves the results to results.txt.

 Check URLs from a file:

 bash
 Copy code
-python script.py -f urls.txt -o status_results.txt
+python3 NiduStatusInspector.py -f urls.txt -o status_results.txt
 This command reads URLs from urls.txt, checks their statuses, and saves the results to status_results.txt.

 Customization